seru71/ebv_integrations/README.md

  - `pos2` - position on NC_007605 where the read mapped
  - `EBV_cluster` - id of the "donor cluster", incuding name of the linked chromosome and a consecutive number.
 If empty the read was not included in any cluster on EBV genome

+## Aggregate result

+To obtain aggregate fragment counts and coordinates of hotspot and EBV clusters, run:

+`pyton3 cluster.py results.tsv > result_aggregate.tsv`

+where result.tsv is the output of _get_cluster_pairs.py_.

 ## Notes

 Read counts in the clusters should be normalized by the total number of reads in a given sample.